 Turning overgrown vacant lots into community safe havens has brought neighbors together in a number of disinvested Philadelphia neighborhoods.
 With rising property values, many community gardens land in massive tax debt and may be victims to gentrification via sheriff’s sale or private sale.

-Research has shown the neighborhoods who construct community gardens have many benefits, including reduce violent crime.
-When the Philadelphia Land Bank proved inadequately staffed to protect the gardens, our nonprofit partner, the Public Interest Law Center stepped in.
+Research has shown the neighborhoods who construct community gardens have many benefits, including reduced violent crime.
+When the Philadelphia Land Bank proved inadequately staffed to protect the gardens, our non-profit partner, the Public Interest Law Center stepped in.